-- 1. USE OF BUILDINGS - e.
-A record of class times and locations is maintained in the registrar's office.
+- 1. USE OF BUILDINGS - A record of class times and locations is maintained in the registrar's office.

-- activities in classroom buildings after 10 p.m. - e.
-The Office of Housing and Residence Life is programmatically responsible for all student housing, including sorority and fraternity housing.
+- Many classes continue until 10 p.m. on weeknights.
+Officers will investigate any activities in classroom buildings after 10 p.m. - Use of common space in residence halls must be approved through the Office of Housing and Residence Life.
 (See Sec.
 II for Residence Hall policy.) - d.
-The Student Center director coordinates the programs, meals, meetings, and general operation of the Student Center. - Arrangements at Moody Coliseum are handled through the Athletic Department during the academic year and through the Office of Conference Coordination during the summer months. - The manager of McFarlin Auditorium is responsible for bandling the arrangements at McFarlin Auditorium. - g.
-The Office of the Director of the Dedman Center for Lifetime Sports is responsible for handling the scheduling of facilities within the Dedman Center. - h.
-Permission to sleep or reside in any part of any building needs prior approval. - 2.
+The Student Center director coordinates the programs, meals, meetings, and general operation of the Student Center. - Arrangements at Moody Coliseum are handled through the Athletics Department during the academic year and through the Office of Conference and Event Services during the summer months. - The manager of McFarlin Auditorium is responsible for handling the arrangements at McFarlin Auditorium. - g.
+The Office of the Director of the Dedman Center for Lifetime Sports is responsible for handling the scheduling of facilities within the Dedman Center. - Permission to sleep or reside in any part of any building needs prior approval. - 2.
 USE OF GROUNDS Activities taking place during the academic year on the streets and grounds must be approved in the Office of Student Activities, which, in turn, will notify the Physical Plant Department and the Department of Public Safety.
-During the summer months the Office of Student Activities will approve the use of grounds by campus groups in consultation with the Office of Conference Coordination.
+During the summer months the Office of Student Activities will approve the use of grounds by campus groups in consultation with the Office of Conference and Event Services.

-Specific requests for the use of campus grounds that may be considered extraordi nary by the University may, upon approval of the vice president for student affairs, be approved at sites other than those designated below.
+Specific requests for the use of campus grounds that may be considered extraordinary by the University may, upon approval of the vice president for student affairs, be approved at sites other than those designated below.